The Best River Fishing Bait

 The rich diversity of river fish is what makes it so enjoyable.
 Your first fish can be a carp, next a catfish, then a perch or a chub.
 Depending on which river you will be fishing will depend on what fish you will catch.

-Some of the most common river fish are carp, pike, barbel, catfish, bluegill, smallmouth bass, Walleye and there's plenty more.
+Some of the most common river fish are carp, pike, barbel, catfish, bluegill, smallmouth bass, Walleye, and there are plenty more.

 Fish that have barbels are most likely bottom feeders and you will need to present your bait in such a way that will be inviting for them.

-They use their barbles like whiskers to move around and sense their environment in the murky water on the bottom of the river.
-They do occasionally rise in the water with changes to temperature and river flow.
+They use their barbels like whiskers to move around and sense their environment in the murky water on the bottom of the river.
+They occasionally rise in the water with changes to temperature and river flow.
 A bait strong in flavor will sure attract these bottom feeders.

 What are the Best Baits to Use for River Fishing?